Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 2) Omnichannel disintegration

-Omnichannel includes all the methods for customers to converse with your team.
+Omnichannel encompasses all the methods customers use to communicate with your team.
 That includes the phone, web, email, social media, and mobile.
-Consistency of service is crucial to deliver a consistent customer experience.
+Consistency of service is crucial to deliver a consistent customer experience across products and services.
+Consumers look for convenience and consistency, and trust reduces uncertainty when trying new products or services.
+You can’t have a great sales process and support experience with friction.

 Customer omnichannel needs - Research by Acquia